Hobbit: Types

 Tolkien devised a fictional history with three types of hobbits, with different physical characteristics and temperaments: Harfoots, Fallohides, and Stoors.
 By the time of Bilbo and Frodo, these kinds had intermixed for centuries, though unevenly, so that some families and regions skewed more towards descent from one of the three groups.

 The Harfoots were by far the most numerous group of hobbits and were the first to enter the land of Eriador, which contains the Shire and Bree.
 They were the smallest in stature, "browner of skin" in complexion, and the most typical of the race as described in The Hobbit.
 They lived in holes, or smials, and had closer relations with Dwarves than other hobbits did.
 Harfoots tended to live in gentle rolling hill country, and were mostly agrarian.
 They were the first group to cross the Misty Mountains, settling in the lands around Bree starting in Third Age 1050 (about 2,000 years before the time of Bilbo and Frodo, and five and a half centuries before the founding of the Shire in Third Age 1601).
 Tolkien coined the term "Harfoot" as analogous to "hairfoot".

 The Fallohides were the least numerous, and the second group to enter Eriador.
-They were generally fair-haired, and taller and slimmer than other hobbits.
-While the other two types of hobbit were on average about three and a half feet tall, Fallohides were closer on average to four feet (though still shorter than dwarves, who had an average height of four and a half feet).
-They were more adventurous than the other breeds and preferred living in woodlands, where they became skilled huntsmen (known for their accuracy with ranged weapons).
-They had closer relations with Elves (who also tended to live in forests).
+They were generally fair-haired, and taller and slimmer than other Hobbits.
+While the other two types of hobbit were on average about three and a half feet tall, Fallohides were closer on average to four feet.
+They were more adventurous than the other breeds and preferred living in woodlands, where they became skilled huntsmen, known for their accuracy with ranged weapons.
+They had closer relations with Elves, who also tended to live in forests.
 Due to their contact with the Elves, Fallohides were the first hobbits to learn literacy, and therefore were the only ones who preserved even vague knowledge of their past before crossing the Misty Mountains.
 The Fallohides crossed into Eriador about a century after the Harfoots did, and settled in the pre-existing Harfoot villages of the Bree-land.
 Never very numerous, the Fallohides intermixed with and were largely absorbed by the Harfoots during this time, though several prominent families such as the Tooks and the Masters of Buckland had a substantial Fallohide descent, unlike many of the people that they led.
-After about four centuries, a large expedition of Hobbits migrated westward from Bree-land led by the Fallohide brothers Marcho and Blancho, who settled and founded the Shire in TA 1601.
+After about four centuries, a large expedition of hobbits migrated westward from Bree-land led by the Fallohide brothers Marcho and Blancho, who settled and founded the Shire in TA 1601.